Taika Waititi to direct 'Thor 4', sees plans for 'Akira' pushed back

 The director has been in hot demand since and his latest film Jojo Rabbit, a Nazi-era satire, opens in October.

-While growing up on the North Island's East Coast, "I was doing acting and art, but it was never my dream as a kid.
-I'm not one of these people who played around with a camera as a kid."
+While growing up on the East Coast, "I was doing acting and art, but it was never my dream as a kid.
+I'm not one of these people who played around with a camera as a kid".

 "Eventually, I made short films that did really well and I was forced to become a filmmaker," says Waititi, whose 2004 live-action short Two Cars, One Night garnered a raft of honours, including an Oscar nomination.